alvarocrsc/practica_8/README.md

 ====================================================================

 # 📘 API - Blog
 This RESTful API allows you to manage authors and posts for a blog platform.
-You can create, retrieve, and list authors and their posts, as well as create and view posts with their associated author information.
+You can create, retrieve, update, and delete authors and their posts, as well as create and view posts with their associated author information.

 **Base URL:** `http:localhost:3000/api`